scottrsm/math/README.md

 ### Math Education
 - The Essentials of Calculus (Discrete and Continuous): **pdf**/essential_calculus.pdf.
+    This is a small book which tries to motivate differential and integral Calculus through motivating problems.
     - Provides a view connecting the continuous Calculus with the Discrete Calculus.
     - In addition, it connects differential equations with difference equations.
     - Background material and tangential topics have been placed in appendices to keep